 SEA Topic Strategic Environmental Objectives Indicator Target Data Source the Record of Protected Structures, the Architectural Conservation Area and their context within the surrounding landscape where relevant.
 Structures (and/or their context within the surrounding landscape where relevant) protected.
 Number of architectural condition surveys attached to planning applications. (and/or their context within the surrounding landscape where relevant) Renovate and reuse architectural heritage structures and features Landscape To protect and avoid significant adverse impacts on the landscape, landscape features and designated scenic routes; especially with regard to areas of high amenity.
-The creation of a sense of place and coherence/ appreciation for the overall setting and context of the CCAP.
+The creation of a sense of place and coherence/appreciation for the overall setting and context of the CCAP.
 Creation of sense of place with all phases of development associated with CCAP SDCC Number of

 SEA Topic Strategic Environmental Objectives Indicator Target Data Source development applications with landscape and habitat plans and Design Statements.
 Amount of land allocated to temporary greening measures.
 Climate Change and energy To integrate climate change adaptation to the CCAP process Number of SUDs measures included and developed as part of CCAP Integrated blue and green infrastructure through the CCAP SDCC Number/extent of additional tree planting as part of applications.
-Interrelationships Maintain and improve the health of people, ecosystems and natural processes Blue and Green Infrastructure measures implemented Integration of blue and green infrastructure measures SDCC
+Interrelationships Blue and Green Integration of SDCC Maintain and improve the health Infrastructure blue and green of people, ecosystems and measures infrastructure natural processes implemented measures